ScottLogic/blog/_posts/2024-10-28-An-introduction-Into-Karate-Test-Automation.markdown

 Now we can have a series of requests and scenarios that only authenticate once - we've also configured our `callSingleCache` to refresh every 4 minutes to avoid tokens reaching their expiry.
-This will not only speed up execution but also improve test readability so that it's even clearer on what our Scenarios are testing.
+This will not only speed up execution but also improve test readability since our Scenarios are even more straight to the point on what they are testing.

 I previously mentioned we also have `call` & `callOnce`, with their main purpose to facilitate code re-use.
 These can be used similarly to `callSingle`, with `call` happening for every Scenario inside your Feature and `callOnce` only once